Kiwis Doin’ Dylan – Part IV

 "Slow Train Coming"

-CD "The End of the Beginning" City Light Productions - John Michaelz (vocals), Anton Elkington (guitar, vocals), Paul Higgins (drums) and Kevin Coleman (bass).
+CD "The End of the Beginning" City Light Productions - This band had many line-ups.
+The ones for this album were John Michaelz (lead vocals), Anton Elkington (guitar, vocals), Paul Higgins (drums) and Kevin Coleman (bass).
 The music was recorded earlier (1992) but finally released in 1995.
 John Michaelz was born in NZ in 1965, but moved to Iceland at age five.
 He later returned to live in NZ in 1987 and formed the band "Hard to Handle" which toured extensively until it disbanded in 1993.
 Information on his life and career is available on the John Michaelz facebook page.

 - Darren McKean